Asnawi Syazni Abdul Aziz: Club career

 Asnawi was a student at PDS International School (now known as Seri Mulia Sarjana School) in Jangsak.
 He was also in the books of Muara Vella's academy which competed in Brunei's youth leagues, and played alongside future Brunei internationals such as Aminuddin Zakwan Tahir.
 Together they were runners-up of the 2013 NFABD TelBru Youth Under-16 National Football League, losing in the final against Al-Idrus Junior.

 Asnawi began playing for Jerudong FC in the 2009–10 Brunei Premier League season, and finished fourth with the help of wonderkid Azwan Ali Rahman.
 Asnawi helped shoulder the burden of Azwan's departure to Brunei Youth Team in 2011, beginning to play in an advanced role and chipping in with goals despite still being 15 years of age.

 Already an established youth international since 2014, Asnawi was transferred to newly formed Tabuan Muda in 2015, playing for the Under-23 team in the Super League.
 Tabuan Muda finished fifth in the league in 2015 and 2016.

 Asnawi returned to Jerudong FC in 2017 after the Super League team of Tabuan Muda was allocated for the Under-18s.
 He scored his first goal since re-signing for the Jerudong-based team on 30 April against Wijaya FC.

 Asnawi joined Wijaya at the start of the 2018-19 Brunei Super League.
 He scored on his debut against MS ABDB on 27 October in a 1–2 loss.
 Three years later, Asnawi moved to his fourth club Kota Ranger FC.
 He spent one incomplete season with the Rangers before joining Kasuka FC, but by the end of his stay, he failed to make a single appearance for the team.

+Asnawi subsequently returned to Kota Ranger starting from the 2024–25 season.
+He scored his first two goals for the Rangers in a 4–1 victory over his previous club Wijaya on 22 September 2024.

 International career

+Youth

 Asnawi played for the host nation and defending champions Brunei U21 at the 2014 Hassanal Bolkiah Trophy.
 He played all five matches where Brunei failed to advance from the group stage.

 Asnawi next played for the under-23s at the 2016 AFC U-23 Championship qualification in Indonesia in March 2015, and later the 28th SEA Games in Singapore the following June.
 Altogether he made seven appearances, all of them defeats.